ErfanTagh/React-Register-Form/react-frontend/README.md

 ```

-If the user is authenticated, the check functions will return 1.
+If the user is authenticated, the check function will return 1.